I know you’ve had the feeling.

 Think of a toy you had as a kid that ran on batteries.
 When the batteries were getting low, the toy would slow down and eventually stop working until they were recharged or replaced.
 Now think of yourself as something that needs recharging.
 If you’re feeling mentally exhausted, what do you most want to do?
 The answer will tell you whether you’re an introvert or an extrovert.

 If you need to spend time alone reading a book, writing, painting, watching Netflix, or doing some other solitary activity to recharge, you’re most likely an introvert.
 If so, this might be why you find yourself with few or no friends.
 This is even truer during stressful times in your life.
 When your job, your schoolwork, or another often social daytime activity is draining your mental battery all day long, you just might not have it left in you to continue spending energy by going out and spending time with others.
 This is healthy!
-You’re prioritizing what you need for your day-to-day recovery from the social energy you expend as an introvert.
+You’re prioritising what you need for your day-to-day recovery from the social energy you expend as an introvert.

 Other reasons you might have no friends